amaljoshy95/Portfoliod-Website/readme.md

-# Portfoliod
+# Portfolioid

-Portfoliod is a web application designed for users in India to track their mutual fund and equity investments through a paper trading platform.
+Portfolioid is a web application designed for users in India to track their mutual fund and equity investments through a paper trading platform.
 It allows users to simulate buying and selling stocks, maintain a history of transactions, and visualize their investment performance through charts.

 ## Features